top of page

 • Supported jurisdictions to adopt CVI as part of their public safety strategy.
 The June 26, 2023 New York Times article, “Murder, on the Decline,” cites the expansion of CVI as one of three reasons for this decline: "The third explanation for the murder drop is government policy: Many places have recently invested more in policing and other anti-violence programs.
 Cities used Covid relief money to bolster their law enforcement ranks, and some have received federal dollars for community-led efforts to break up violence.
 In Baltimore, a new strategy of focusing policing and other resources on people with a history of violence seems to be paying off, as The Baltimore Banner reported."
 Baltimore was one of the jurisdictions that was part of CVIC.

 A key part of Hyphen’s strategy was to draw attention to effective CVI strategies and CVIC leaders who are reimagining public safety in the U.S., and CVIC received significant media attention.
-Please visit our Media & Resources page for links to recent articles.
+Please visit our Media & Resources page for links to media coverage.

 bottom of page